grodansparadis/vscp-doc-spec/class2.level1.phone.md

-# Class=100 (0x64) - Phone
+# Class=612 (0x0264) - Class2 Level I Phone

-    CLASS1.PHONE
+    CLASS2.LEVEL1.PHONE

 ## Description

-This class is for phone related functionality.
+This class mirrors the [CLASS1.PHONE](./class1.phone.md) class but use a different data format with a GUID stored in the first 16 bytes of the data followed by the standard data thus offset with 16-bytes.

+See [CLASS2.PROTOCOL1](./class2.protocol1.md) for more information on the data format.
 ## Type=0 (0x00) - General event
-    VSCP_TYPE_PHONE_GENERAL
-General Event.
+    VSCP_TYPE_PHONE_GENERALGeneral Event.
 ----

 ## Type=1 (0x01) - Incoming call
-    VSCP_TYPE_PHONE_INCOMING_CALL
-There is an incoming phone call.
+    VSCP_TYPE_PHONE_INCOMING_CALLThere is an incoming phone call.
 Usually a caller ID node just sends out numerical information.
 A database event can follow (later) that contains the real text information.

 Phone calls are reported in the following form